 Miles Irving, in his online talk Wild Thoughts: Finding our way back home, addresses ways to restore bonds between ourselves, the landscape and other species.
 In pre-industrial times, these bonds would have been constantly strengthened as we interacted with the landscape to meet our basic needs.
 The use of machines, however, severs them, since ‘machines don’t take on board feedback’.
 In fact, he suggests that machines have a psychopathic element, since ‘the fundamental nature of a psychopath is that they are unable to register or comprehend fear and pain on the face of another’ (29:12).
 Foraging for food directly in the landscape, without using machinery, is a way to tune back into two-way communication with the ecosystem and rediscover ‘our niche within the biosphere’.

 I don’t know if I can sum up this rambling piece about an impossible topic, but the following quote is on my mind.
-(I’m allowing for a very liberal interpretation of ‘praying’).
-No exceptionalism here – ‘our’ in my mind refers to every species within our ecosystem, including the food we forage, as well as, of course, ourselves.
+(I’m allowing for a very liberal interpretation of ‘praying’, and no exceptionalism – ‘our’ in my mind refers to every species within our ecosystem, including the food we forage, as well as, of course, ourselves.)

 Our life is love, and peace, and tenderness; and bearing one with another, and forgiving one another, and not laying accusations one against another; but praying one for another, and helping one another up with a tender hand, if there has been any slip or fall …Isaac Pennington, 1667